14dstcyr/smart-store-ddstcyr/README.md

 Create the following file for this in your project:

--tests/test_data_scrubber.py - which will import and test the DataScrubber methods The initial content for this file is available in the Module 3 repo: https://github.com/denisecase/smart-sales-docs/Links to an external site.
+tests/test_data_scrubber.py - which will import and test the DataScrubber methods The initial content for this file is available in the Module 3 repo: https://github.com/denisecase/smart-sales-docs/Links to an external site.

 -----

 #### Review and Complete the DataScrubber Class
 Open tests/test_data_scrub.py to see the unit tests for each DataScrubber method.
 Run these tests to verify that each method in your DataScrubber class functions as intended.
 Modify your code as needed in data_scrub.py until all tests pass successfully.

--In VS Code, with your project folder open, open a terminal window in your root project directory.
+In VS Code, with your project folder open, open a terminal window in your root project directory.

 -----

 #### Activate .venv